pw_metric#

 Tip

-If you want a globally registered metric, see pw_metric/global.h; in that contexts, metrics are globally registered without the need to centrally register in a single place.
+If you want a globally registered metric, see pw_metric/global.h; in that context, metrics are globally registered without the need to centrally register in a single place.

 PW_METRIC_GROUP(identifier, name)#